ARM-software/acle/README.md

 The closed-source [legacy ACLE releases](legacyreleases/README.md) are licensed under an Arm proprietary license.

-The files in the subdirectories of the `tools` directory are provided under the Apache 2.0 license.

 For more information see [LICENSE](LICENSE.md).

 ## Past contributors